icecube/nuflux/docs/evaluation.rst

 The model parameters are fit to the table and the model is used above 700 GeV.

 [Gaisser and Honda, Ann.
 Rev. Nucl.
 Part.
 Sci. **52**, 153 (2002). `hep-ph/0203272 <https://arxiv.org/abs/hep-ph/0203272>`_].
-[Gaisser T., *Cosmic Rays and Particle Physics*, Cambrige University Press, 1990, p.
+[Gaisser T., *Cosmic Rays and Particle Physics*, Cambridge University Press, 1990, p.
 88].

 Available fluxes in this class: